gopinathsjsu/team-project-cmpe202-03-fall2025-commandlinecommando/listing-api/README.md

 ### Authentication
 Currently, the API uses placeholder authentication.
 In production, integrate with the main authentication service to retrieve actual user IDs.

+### Error Handling
+All API endpoints return consistent error responses using the global exception handler.
+See the [API Documentation](API_DOCUMENTATION.md#error-responses) for detailed error response formats and examples.

 ### Endpoints